 From there, we can help someone who is homeless to obtain permanent supportive housing, while receiving health care, behavioral health counseling, vocational development, and seeing new possibilities in themselves.

 We do this by connecting.
 Connecting, compassionately, with those who knock on our door.
-And connecting, deeply, with our community in five distinct, yet unified, and vital ways:
+And connecting, deeply, with our community in six distinct, yet unified, and vital ways:

 Aimée Maier, Director of Emergency Services, having a final counseling session with Johnnie Larkins, as he gets ready to leave The Shelter for an apartment, where he will be living on his own for the first time in his life.

 For more than a century, whenever someone has knocked on our shelter’s door, all we ask were just two questions: “What’s your name?” and “Are you hungry?”